chuangeng209/shortfilm_landingpage/README.md

-# shorrfilm_landingpage
+# shortfilm_landingpage
 A landing page to showcase my friend independent short films

+Can be viewed both in Mobile and Desktop platform

+Made using React js

+Url link: To be updated soon